 About me

 My research cuts across the subfields of work, gender, family, economic sociology and emotions.
-I have published in journals such as the American Sociological Review, British Journal of Sociology, Gender & Society, Journal of Marriage and Family, Work, Employment and Society.
-My research has received awards and recognition from multiple organisations inlcuding the American Sociological Association and the Rosabeth Moss Kanter Award.
+I have published in journals like the American Sociological Review, British Journal of Sociology, Gender & Society, Journal of Marriage and Family, Work, Employment and Society.
+My research has received multiple awards and recognition from organisations including the American Sociological Association and the Rosabeth Moss Kanter Award.
 My research has been featured in mainstream venues like The Atlantic, The New York Times, Financial Times, The Washington Post, Huffington Post, Quartz, and Harvard Business Review.

-I currently serve on the editorial boards of Gender & Society.
-I am elected member of the Organisation, Occupations, and Work section of the American Sociological Association.
+I am a Faculty Associate at LSE’s International Inequalities Institute and an Affiliated Scholar at Stanford’s VMWare Women’s Leadership Innovation Lab.
+I also currently serve as Deputy Editor for Gender & Society.
+I previously served on the editorial boards of the Journal of Marriage and Family and Gender & Society.
+I am an elected member of the Organisation, Occupations, and Work section of the American Sociological Association.